 Vir Biotechnology to Participate in the Cowen 43rd Annual Health Care Conference

-/EIN News/ -- SAN FRANCISCO, Feb.
-28, 2023 (GLOBE NEWSWIRE) -- Vir Biotechnology, Inc. (Nasdaq: VIR) today announced that Bolyn Hubby, Ph.D., Executive Vice President and Chief Corporate Affairs Officer, will participate in a panel focused on infectious diseases at the Cowen 43rd Annual Health Care Conference on Tuesday, March 7, at 6:10 a.m.
+SAN FRANCISCO, Feb.
+28, 2023 (GLOBE NEWSWIRE) -- Vir Biotechnology, Inc. VIR today announced that Bolyn Hubby, Ph.D., Executive Vice President and Chief Corporate Affairs Officer, will participate in a panel focused on infectious diseases at the Cowen 43rd Annual Health Care Conference on Tuesday, March 7, at 6:10 a.m.
 PT / 9:10 a.m.
 ET.

 A live webcast of the panel can be accessed under Events & Presentations in the Investors section of the Vir website at www.vir.bio and will be archived there for 30 days.